tpcarman/As-Built-Report/README.md

     By default, the output format will be set to WORD.

 ### PARAMETER StyleName
-    Specifies the document style name of the report.
+    Specifies a custom document style to be used for the report.
+    The style name must match the filename in the \Styles folder.
     This parameter is optional and does not have a default value.

 ### PARAMETER Path